 - 2. Diffusion by reflection from a rough surface is described in this chapter.
 Light can also be diffused by refraction.
 Describe how this occurs in a specific situation, such as light interacting with crushed ice. - 3.
 Why is the index of refraction always greater than or equal to 1? - 4.
 Does the fact that the light flash from lightning reaches you before its sound prove that the speed of light is extremely large or simply that it is greater than the speed of sound?
 Discuss how you could use this effect to get an estimate of the speed of light. - 5.
 Will light change direction toward or away from the perpendicular when it goes from air to water?
 Water to glass?
-Glass to air? - 6.
-Explain why an object in water always appears to be at a depth shallower than it actually is?
-Why do people sometimes sustain neck and spinal injuries when diving into unfamiliar ponds or waters?
+Glass to air?

-- the paths that light rays take. - The image in which light rays from one point on the object actually cross at the location of the image and can be projected onto a screen, a piece of film, or the retina of an eye is called a real image. - Thin lens equations are $\frac{1}{d_0} + \frac{1}{d_i} = \frac{1}{f}$ and $\frac{h_i}{h_o} = -\frac{d_i}{d_o} = m$ (magnification).
-The distance of the image from the center of the lens is - called image distance. - An image that is on the same side of the lens as the object and cannot be projected on a screen is called a virtual image.
+- A lens that causes the light rays to bend away from its axis is called a diverging lens. - Ray tracing is the technique of graphically determining the paths that light rays take. - The image in which light rays from one point on the object actually cross at the location of the image and can be projected onto a screen, a piece of film. or the retina of an eye is called a real image. - Thin lens equations are $\frac{1}{d_0} + \frac{1}{d_1} = \frac{1}{f}$ and $\frac{h_i}{h_0} = -\frac{d_i}{d_0} = m$ (magnification). - The distance of the image from the center of the lens is called image distance. - An image that is on the same side of the lens as the object and cannot be projected on a screen is called a virtual image.